 You can be the trustee of your own living trust, keeping full control over all property held in trust.
 A “living trust” (also called an “inter vivos” trust) is simply a trust you create while you’re alive, rather than one that is created at your death.
-Different kinds of living trusts can help you avoid probate, reduce estate taxes, or set up long-term property management.
+In Orange County, different kinds of living trusts can help you avoid probate, reduce estate taxes, or set up long-term property management.

 Just like a will, a living trust spells out exactly what your wishes are in regard to your assets, your dependents and heirs.
 A will becomes effective only after you die and the will has been entered into probate.
 A living trust bypasses the costly and time-consuming process of probate, allowing your trustee to carry out your instructions at death and also if you become unable to manage your finances, healthcare or legal affairs due to incapacity.

 An irrevocable trust allows you to permanently and irrevocably give away your assets during your lifetime.
 Usually, after you give away these assets, you have relinquished all control and interest in these assets.
 Due to that fact, these assets are no longer considered part of your estate and aren’t subject to estate taxes.
 Irrevocable trust may also provide certain asset protection benefits, due to the fact that you no longer own the assets of the trust.

 However, if that person is no longer competent to sign documents, then we must rely upon the plan they already have in place.
 If that plan does not adequately address long-term care asset protection issues, the individual or couple may lose thousands, even hundreds of thousands of dollars unnecessarily.
 If, on the other hand, the recipient of long-term care services had established his or her plan through our office, under current law we could protect their principal residence, and a substantial amount (or even all) of their liquid assets.
 It is, indeed, crucially important to make sure your documents are comprehensive enough to cover a multitude of issues, and flexible enough to adjust to changing circumstances.

 Several alternate provisions to reduce or eliminate estate taxes on the passing of a spouse;

 Provisions to reduce or eliminate capital gains taxes on appreciated properties on the passing of a spouse;

 Provisions which assure that your trust may be amended or modified at any time, without a required court petition;

 Provisions which protect the inheritance of your minor beneficiaries;

 Provisions which protect the inheritance of your beneficiaries from possible losses due to divorce, lawsuits, etc.;

 Provisions which protect the inheritance of your beneficiaries from possible losses due to their own improvidence (e.g. drug use, gambling, incarceration);

 Provisions which assure that if you have a disabled beneficiary, or if you have one who becomes disabled in the future, his or her share is protected against loss due to complex public benefits laws; and

 Provisions which provide that any trust which survives you and becomes irrevocable, may still be updated and modified without having to spend thousands of dollars for a court order.

 A Will or Last Will and Testament is a legal declaration by which a person, the Testator, names one or more persons to manage his or her estate, and provides for the distribution of his or her property at death.

-The estates of those who pass away without a Will, will be required to go through the expensive and time-consuming probate process, unless the value of their probatable estate is less than $150,000.
+The estates of those who pass away without a Will, will be required to go through the expensive and time-consuming probate process, unless the value of their probatable estate is less than $184,500.
 Because there is no Will or Trust, the beneficiaries of the estate will be those determined by the State of California under the law of Intestate Succession.

 The estate of those who have established a Will as the basis of their plan (meaning, that they do not have a Living Trust), will also be subject to the probate process, as described above, however, the beneficiaries of the estate will be those persons and/or entities as set forth in the Will.